Amahseyn/Amahseyn/README.md

 - ⚡ Don't take life hard 🍷

-- 💌 Feel free and if you have problem jest [Email](https://mhhashemi1379@gmail.com) me
+- 💌 Feel free and if you have problem just [Email](https://mhhashemi1379@gmail.com) me

 <br/>